unforced/new-bump/.cursorguides/tracking.md

 - **Error Handling**: Implement consistent error handling patterns across all services.
 - **Testing Strategy**: Write comprehensive tests for all components and services, including unit tests and integration tests.
 - **Integration Testing with Supabase**: Implement integration tests that make actual API calls to a test database.
 These tests can catch issues that unit tests with mocks might miss, such as incorrect query syntax or mismatched data structures.
 Use a dedicated test script to create and clean up test data, ensuring that tests are isolated and do not interfere with each other.
+- **Component Design**: Create reusable components with clear interfaces and proper styling to maintain consistency across the application.
+- **Modal Patterns**: Use modals for forms and dialogs to provide a consistent user experience for data entry and confirmation.

 ## Action Plan (from Project Documentation)